Data Centers in Florence

 Market Access, Business & Tax Climate

-Florence is a functional industrial center that provides immediate access to some of Italy's most prominent commercial sectors.
+Florence is a functional industrial center providing immediate access to some of Italy’s most prominent commercial sectors.

-Proximity To Key Business Districts: Data centers are strategically located near the Osmannoro industrial area and the Prato textile district.
-This proximity allows for direct, low-latency service to manufacturing and fashion leaders who require immediate data processing.
+Proximity To Key Business Districts: Data centers are located near the Osmannoro industrial area and the Prato textile district.
+This proximity allows for direct, low-latency service to manufacturing and fashion leaders as of September 2025.

-Regional Market Reach: A facility in Florence effectively serves the Tuscany region and surrounding areas of Central Italy, reaching several million people with sub-10ms latency.
+Regional Market Reach: A facility in Florence effectively serves the Tuscany region and surrounding areas of Central Italy.
+This allows businesses to reach several million people with sub-10ms latency as of September 2025.

 Natural Disaster Risk